AleksandrHovhannisyan/aleksandrhovhannisyan.com/src/_posts/2021-01-18-svg-tutorial-how-to-code-svg-icons-by-hand.md

 And that's all that you really need to know about SVG lines.
 As an exercise, I'll challenge you to draw a hamburger icon, like you'd see for a mobile navigation menu.

+By the way, have you noticed how all my lines have rounded ends?
+If you've been following along on your end, you may be seeing flat terminal ends, not round ones.
+You're not doing anything wrong!
+We'll go over this in the next section ([`stroke-linejoin` and `stroke-linecap`](#stroke-linejoin-and-stroke-linecap)).

 ### 2. Polylines

 Imagine that we want to draw several line segments, like for the letter `T` in a text icon: